pingcap/docs/ticdc/ticdc-faq.md

 4. Create a new changefeed and start the replication task from `BackupTS`.
 5. Delete the old changefeed.

-## Does TiCDC synchronize data changes caused by lossy DDL operations to the downstream?
+## Does TiCDC replicate data changes caused by lossy DDL operations to the downstream?

 Lossy DDL refers to DDL that might cause data changes when executed in TiDB.
 Some common lossy DDL operations include:

-- Modify the type of a column, for example: INT -> VARCHAR
+- Modifying the type of a column, for example, INT -> VARCHAR
-- Modify the length of a column, for example: VARCHAR(20) -> VARCHAR(10)
+- Modifying the length of a column, for example, VARCHAR(20) -> VARCHAR(10)
-- Modify the precision of a column, for example: DECIMAL(10, 3) -> DECIMAL(10, 2)
+- Modifying the precision of a column, for example, DECIMAL(10, 3) -> DECIMAL(10, 2)
-- Modify the UNSIGNED or SIGNED attribute of a column, for example: INT UNSIGNED -> INT SIGNED
+- Modifying the UNSIGNED or SIGNED attribute of a column, for example, INT UNSIGNED -> INT SIGNED

-Before TiDB v7.1.0, TiCDC synchronizes DML events with identical old and new data to the downstream.
+Before TiDB v7.1.0, TiCDC replicates DML events with identical old and new data to the downstream.
 When the downstream is MySQL, these DML events do not cause any data changes until the downstream receives and executes the DDL statement.
-However, when the downstream is Kafka or cloud storage, TiCDC writes a row of redundant data to the downstream.
+However, when the downstream is Kafka or a cloud storage service, TiCDC writes a row of redundant data to the downstream.

 Starting from TiDB v7.1.0, TiCDC eliminates these redundant DML events and no longer synchronizes them to downstream.